 Within moments, one gal asked the farmer if there were any extra gallons to be had in addition to the 19 she was already picking up for herself and two other families.
 She got lucky and snagged 3 additional gallons.

-Of course, the butter my farmer unloaded was a brilliant, deep yellow color so unlike the eggshell white store butter that is so pale that companies sometimes resort to using “all natural” annatto food coloring to make it yellow to fool the consumer.
+Of course, the deep yellow butter my farmer unloaded was so unlike the eggshell white store butter that is so pale that companies sometimes resort to using “all natural” annatto food coloring to make it yellow to fool the consumer.

-The butter I’m talking about is Real Butter – butter loaded with the natural, fat soluble activators that supercharge mineral absorption for those fortunate enough to consume them.
+The butter I’m talking about is Real Butter.
+That is, butter loaded with the natural, fat soluble activators including the elusive K2 that supercharges mineral absorption.
 This is the same type of butter that those living in isolated, traditional Swiss villages prior to World War II placed on their Church alters as a grateful offering for the healthy, cheerful, and intelligent children that were born to the parents that consumed it.

 Has the wonder of rapidly growing spring grass returned to your farmer’s pastures yet?
 Are you planning to load up on deep yellow butter too?